XSET(1) X Version 11 XSET(1)

 comma-separated list of entries.

-led option controls the keyboard LEDs.
+led The led option controls the keyboard LEDs.
 This controls the

 turning on or off of one or all of the LEDs.
 It accepts an

-existence of a preceding dash. ``xset led 3'' would turn led
+preceding dash. ``xset led 3'' would turn led #3 on. ``xset

-#3 on. ``xset -led 3'' would turn it off.
-The particular
+-led 3'' would turn it off.
+The particular LED values may

-turn on the Scroll Lock LED:
+Scroll Lock LED:

 xset led named "Scroll Lock"

-m option controls the mouse parameters; it may be
+mouse The mouse option controls the mouse parameters; it may be

-abbreviated to 'm'.
+abbreviated to m.
 Of course, it applies to most pointing

 devices, not just mice.
 The parameters for the pointing

-device are `acceleration' and `threshold'.
-The acceleration
+device are acceleration and threshold.
+The acceleration can

-Threshold is just an integer.
+threshold is just an integer.
 The setting is applied to all

-xinput(1) should be used if you
+connected pointing devices. xinput(1) should be used if you

 need device-specific settings.